 Yuccas do fine in a small pot, so don’t worry if yours is looking a bit crowded.
 In fact, it might grow too large to keep indoors if you provide it with a big container and lots of fresh soil.
 If things really do start looking a bit too cramped for the plant, just go one pot size up next spring.

 Yucca Propagation Methods

-All there is to taking a stem cutting is simply cutting it in half at a point you think will be manageable height-wise.
+All you have to do is take a stem cutting.
+This means simply cutting the stem in half at a point you think will be manageable height-wise.
 You can then separate the cut trunk into sections of about a foot each and replant them.
 They’ll look like sad sticks at first but don’t worry: each piece will grow roots and new shoots to turn itself into a whole new plant.
 Additionally, the beheaded original plant will also send up new shoots!

 How to Prune a Yucca Plant

 As with many plants, there is no actual need to prune a Yucca.
 It’ll grow fine if you don’t, but many (indoor) gardening enthusiasts still do it for aesthetic reasons.
 The most basic Yucca pruning involves just removing the dead leaves at the bottom of the plant, also referred to as its ‘skirt’.
 They can make it look messy and some prefer to see the plant without them.
 You can also remove the flower stalk when it’s done blooming if you don’t like the look of the spent flowers.